-This is an intensive demanding course for adults who do not have formal qualifications but do want to go on to study computing at university.
+This is an intensive course for adults who do not have formal qualifications but want to study computing at university.
 You should have experience of and be enthusiastic about using computers.
 There will be a variety of assessment methods including practical labs, assignment submissions, group work, individual research, pair work, discussions and flip-learning.

 What You'll Learn

 This is a one year level 3 intensive programme that includes 15 modules which include:

 2. Database Applications

 5. Programming User Interfaces